Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 except in adulthood when we're worn out.

-They'd spend all their money on a therapy to explain why mum wanted us
+and need to spend all their money on in therapy to explain why mom wanted us to train 12 hours a day

-to train 12 hours a day instead of go to actual fucking school.
+instead of go to actual fucking school.

 What do you think the success ratio is?

-Is it higher on like a voice or X factor or a child, what are they called?
+Is it higher on like a voice or X Factor or a child, what are they called?

-Gymnast, a cheerleader.
+Gymnist, a cheerleader.

 Yeah, like a pageant.